ohadhen/snake-master/README.md

 game snake

+How to run -
+feature disabled:
+./snake

+feature enabled:
+./snake HelpMeWin

 new feaaure:
-add Help Me Win - flag in main
+add Help Me Win - flag in main (called HelpMeWin)

 documentation
 add new flag as main arg to enbale the feature